Yolgie/jku-lan-se/README.md

 ## Work Convention

-To easy smooth cooperation, please follow these [guidelines](https://guides.github.com/introduction/flow/).
-Just as a Reminder the most important ones:

-1. NEVER DIRECTLY PUSH TO MASTER
+We are using the [Github workflow](https://guides.github.com/introduction/flow/):

+1. Keep the master clean
-2. Create a new branch for every Issue.
-(Name starts with IssueNumber, english lower case)
+2. Create a branch/pull-request for every code change.
+Branch name should start with the issue number, be all english lowercase with dash "-" instead of spaces
-3. For Every Commit Message follow the following format: IssueNumber-Worktag: Commit-Message.
-   Suggested Worktags are: Feature, Test, Refactoring, Fix
+3. Keep your commit messages to this format: `issueNumber-worktag-shortDescription`.
+  + Worktags: `feature`, `test`, `refactoring`, `fix`